Guide

 10. Conditional Access and tenant controls

-When an Outlook automation works for one user and fails for another, the root cause is often not event data.
-It is the tenant deciding which grant is allowed to act, whether shared mailbox access is enabled, or whether conferencing details can be provisioned.
+When an Outlook automation works for one user and fails for another in the same tenant, the root cause is usually policy, not event data.
+The tenant may restrict which OAuth grants are allowed to act, whether shared mailbox access is enabled, or whether Teams conferencing details can be provisioned for a given user.

 11. M365 groups and channel scheduling